Australia experienced one of its deadliest and most widespread bushfire seasons at the start of 2020.

-As part of the Intelligent System Transport Group led by Australian Centre for Field Robotics academic Professor Eduardo Nebot, Colombian PhD student Julie Stephany Berrio Perez is developing an algorithm that helps autonomous vehicles’ in-built mapping systems detect changes in the environment and reflect those changes into the map so they can navigate roads safely.
+As part of the Intelligent System Transport Group led by Australian Centre for Field Robotics researcher Professor Eduardo Nebot, Colombian Doctor of Philosophy (Engineering) candidate Julie Stephany Berrio Perez is developing an algorithm that helps autonomous vehicles’ in-built mapping systems detect changes in the environment and reflect those changes into the map so they can navigate roads safely.

-"One of the requirements for autonomous vehicles to be able to operate persistently in typical urban environments is to maintain high accuracy position information over time.
-In other words, the capability of an autonomous vehicle’s mapping and localisation system must adapt to changes in the environment,” said Ms Berrio Perez.
+"One of the requirements for autonomous vehicles to be able to operate persistently in typical urban environments is to maintain high accuracy position information over time," said Ms Berrio Perez.

-"A map for autonomous driving applications which is created today might not be entirely valid next month, or even next week due to changes in the environment caused by construction sites, speed zone changes, new pedestrian paths, changing signals and new road infrastructure,” she said.
+"A map for autonomous driving applications which is created today might not be entirely valid next month, or even next week due to changes in the environment caused by construction sites, speed zone changes, new pedestrian paths, changing signals and new road infrastructure.